brotherday/bricks/README.md

 ## Future Improvements

 ### Marketplace
 Allow users to list fractions at a floor price which can be bid on by potential buyers.

-## BricksCore
+### BricksCore

-Accept other NFT standards e.g. ERC1155
+Accept more NFT standards e.g. ERC1155

+### UI/UX
+Improve the UI/UX to industry standard and better represent the product to end users